-- A. Household income includes: (You will not be required to attach a list showing your income, but such a list should be retained by you for audit purposes.) - (1) Wages, salaries, tips, and other employee compensation. - (2) Social Security, including the amount deducted for Medi-Care premiums. - (3) Railroad retirement. - (4) Interest and dividends. - (5) Pensions, annuities and disability retirement payments. - (6) SSI/SSP (Supplemental Security Income/State Supplemental Plan), AB (Aid to the Blind), ATD (Aid to Totally Disabled), AFDC (Aid to Families with Dependent Children), and APSB (Aid to the Potentially Self-Supporting Blind). - (7) Rental income (or loss). - (8) Net income (or loss) from a business. - (9) Income (or loss) from the sale of capital assets. - (10) Life insurance proceeds that exceed expenses. - (11) Veterans benefits received from the Veterans Administration. - (12) Gifts and inheritances in excess of \$300, except between members of the household. - (13) Unemployment insurance benefits. - (14) Workers compensation for temporary disability (not for permanent disability). - (15) Amounts contributed on behalf of the claimant to a tax sheltered or deferred compensation plan (also a deduction), see (c) below. - (16) Sick leave payments. - (17) Nontaxable gain from the sale of a residence. - (18) Income received by all other household members while they lived in the claimant's home during the last calendar year except a minor, student, or renter. - B. Adjustments to Income
+- A. Household income includes: - (Upon request, you will be required to provide a list showing your household income. - (1) Wages, salaries, tips, and other employee compensation. - (2) Social Security, including the amount deducted for Medi-Care premiums. - (3) Railroad retirement. - (4) Interest and dividends. - (5) Pensions, annuities and disability retirement payments. - (6) SSI/SSP (Supplemental Security Income/State Supplemental Plan), AB (Aid to the Blind), ATD (Aid to Totally Disabled), AFDC (Aid to Families with Dependent Children), and APSB (Aid to the Potentially Self-Supporting Blind). - (7) Rental income (or loss). - (8) Net income (or loss) from a business. - (9) Income (or loss) from the sale of capital assets. - (10) Life insurance proceeds that exceed expenses. - (11) Veterans benefits received from the Veterans Administration. - (12) Gifts and inheritances in excess of \$300, except between members of the household. - (13) Unemployment insurance benefits. - (14) Workers compensation for temporary disability (not for permanent disability). - (15) Amounts contributed on behalf of the claimant to a tax sheltered or deferred compensation plan (also a deduction), see (c) below. - (16) Sick leave payments. - (17) Nontaxable gain from the sale of a residence. - (18) Income received by all other household members while they lived in the claimant's home during the last calendar year except a minor, student, or renter.

+B. Adjustments to Income